How to Test Software for Different Types of Bugs

 About ScienceSoft

 ScienceSoft is a global QA consulting and software testing company headquartered in McKinney, TX.
-Since 1989, we deliver professional testing services to validate every aspect of our customers’ software quality, from functionality to usability and regulatory compliance.
+Since 1989, we deliver professional testing services to validate every aspect of our clients’ software quality, from functionality to usability and regulatory compliance.
 Being ISO 9001 and ISO 27001-certified, we can ensure maturity of our services and complete security of the data entrusted to us.